Miscellaneous Observations on Randomization

 Now, assume the oracle’s numbers are all less than or equal to b (rather than greater than or equal to a), where b is a known rational number.
 Then f must be 0 or greater everywhere in (−∞, b] and be nowhere increasing there (Jacob and Thiery 2015)83, and the algorithm above can be used with the following modifications: (1) In the note on the infinite series, z = b −μ; (2) in step 2, multiply prod by b − x rather than x − a.

 Note: This algorithm is exact if the oracle produces only rational numbers and if all c[i] are rational numbers.
-Otherwise, the algorithm can introduce numerical errors unless care is taken (see note 2 in “Distributions with nowhere increasing or nowhere decreasing weights”, above).
+Otherwise, the algorithm can introduce numerical errors unless care is taken (see note 2 in “Distributions with nowhere increasing or nowhere decreasing weights”, earlier).
 See also note 3 on the previous algorithm.

 Algorithm 5.
 Suppose there is a coin that shows heads (or 1) with the unknown probability λ, where $0\lt\lambda\lt 1$.
 The goal is now to produce random variates whose expected value is f(λ), where $f(\lambda)$ is a function on the closed unit interval and need not be continuous.
 This can be done with the following algorithm (Akahira and Koike 1998)88, (Akahira et al. 1992)89.